navier-1/hammer/README.md

   All build artifacts so far and those coming later are stored under a default build/ directory;
   when configuring one may specify their desired build dir or generator by going

-    $ hammer config -B buildHere -G "Unix Makefiles"
+    $ hammer config buildHere -G "Unix Makefiles"

   (again, the CMake user will find this familiar)

 ### Building the project
   Fairly straight-up:

     $ hammer build              # default build/ directory
     $ hammer build buildHere    #  chosen build directory

 ### Check the binary
   You'll find your emitted binaries under build/bin/ If what you configured is an executable (as per default), you may simply run it with:

     $ hammer run
     $ hammer run buildHere